 It is advisable to put preventative measures in place to deter cockatiel breeding behavior.
 Risks associated with egg production and laying include stress.

-Here are some proven methods you can use:
+Below are effective methods you can use:

 - Don’t provide a nesting box.